-When developing a bot, one needs to to decide to which platform/channels to integrate with.
-Here we will review a few of the popular chatbot platforms and the capabilities they provide.
+When developing a bot, we need to decide which platform/channels to integrate with.
+Here we will review a few of the most popular chatbot platforms and the capabilities they provide.

 The business bot platform: Slack